Healthy Homes Assessment Horokiwi

 Home Assessments Horokiwi for Rental Properties

-There are a variety of concerns to be able to examine in the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of concerns you should look for when conducting a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For expert advice get in touch now and schedule your rental property home assessment.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for property owners and landlords.
+For expert advice get in touch today and book your rental properties home assessment.

 home assessments for rental properties